-In an SSPAN, multicast routing uses either the short broadcast address or the 64-bit broadcast address depending on the addressing mode used in the SL2R mesh.
-Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

-In a TMCTP, multicast routing uses the 64-bit broadcast address.
-Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

-When multicast routing is handled at the L2R sublayer, if the original source of the multicast frame is a device other than the mesh root, the frame is first routed to the mesh root through US routing with the multicast address as the DA in the L2R Routing IE. If the original source is the mesh root or when the mesh root receives a multicast frame, it forwards the frame DS with the broadcast address as the NHA.
+When multicast routing is handled at the L2R sublayer in a regular mesh (i.e. not in an SSPAN nor a TMCTP), if a frame is to be sent to a multicast group, the next higher layer requests data routing with the L2R-DATA.request primitive where Multicast is set to TRUE, DestAddr is set to the multicast address and DestAddrMode is set to the corresponding address mode.
+If the original source of the multicast frame is a device other than the mesh root, the frame is first routed to the mesh root through US routing with the multicast address as the DA in the L2R Routing IE. If the original source is the mesh root or when the mesh root receives a multicast frame, it forwards the frame DS with the broadcast address as the NHA.
+If the mesh root is also a member of the multicast group, its L2R sublayer delivers a copy of the frame to the next higher layer with the L2R-DATA.indication primitive where Multicast is set to TRUE, DestAddrMode is set to the appropriate address mode and DestAddr is set to the multicast address.

 From then on, a device receiving the frame forwards it only if it has a DS route to at least one member of the multicast group as indicated by the multicast address found in the list of reachable destinations of at least one neighbor, and the NHA is always set to the broadcast address.
-If a receiving device is a member of the multicast group, the frame is delivered to the next higher layer.
+If a receiving device is a member of the multicast group, the frame is delivered to the next higher layer with the L2R-DATA.indication primitive.
 If the member of the multicast group also has other members among its descendants, the frame is duplicated and forwarded.

 When a device receives a multicast frame for the first time, it records the LSN and the SA.
 If it receives another frame with the same LSN and SA, the frame should be dropped.
 This record is deleted after l2rSnSaRecordTimeout.
 Figure 31 illustrates the processing of a multicast data frame by the original source; Figure 32 illustrates the processing of a multicast data frame by an intermediate hop.

+In an SSPAN, multicast routing uses either the short broadcast address or the 64-bit broadcast address depending on the addressing mode used in the SL2R mesh.
+Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

+In a TMCTP, multicast routing uses the 64-bit broadcast address.
+Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

 Modify Figure 61 as follows: